10 Awesome Things to Do in Crawford County, Pennsylvania

-Since I had mentioned this as my top thing to do in Crawford County in a recent article, I figured I should also mention it first here.
+Since I had mentioned this as my top thing to do in Crawford County, PA in a recent article, I figured I should also mention it first here.
 Designed by a local artist and local college students, the PennDot Road Sign Sculpture Garden in Meadville is a 1200-foot mural made entirely of used road signs.
 Designs include many local points of interest, local history, and other beautiful scenes.

 For more information, check out my full article on the PennDot Road Sign Sculpture Garden.

 Located along a spillway in the middle of Pymatuning Lake, Where the Ducks Walk on Fish might be the most literally-named tourist attraction in Pennsylvania.
 Even if you’ve fed fish dozens of times before, nothing can prepare you for the chaos here.
 Hundreds of fish crowd this tiny spillway in Linesville, PA, and compete with ducks for the morsels of food dropped by visitors.
 While it might sound strange to say, there were definitely times where the ducks appeared to actually be standing on top of fish in their fight for food.